guillermodangelo/routing_tutorial/README.md

 ## Setting up OSRM in Windows

 Please be sure that Docker us installed and working.
-Installing Docker in Windows sistemas may not be so straight-forward as installing it in Linux-based environments.
+Installing Docker in Windows sistemas may not be so straight-forward as installing it in Linux-based environments. **You'll also need to be running Docker Desktop**.

 Using PowerShell, navigate to a directory where you have permissions to read and write.